cohenjer/shootout/readme.md

 ## TODOS
 - proper documentation (will use sphinx)
 - plotly plots modifiers
+- change test dataframe to be much much smaller

 ## Feedback
 I wrote this for myself, but if you have some ideas for improvements or new features, feel free to drop an issue or a pull request.